FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-04-07-EVENT-FAM-opennight.md

 layout: single-event
 category: events

-excerpt: "Open Night with tutorials and activities on 3D printing, scanning and laser cutting, from 5:30pm"
+excerpt: "& Limerick Lifelong Learning Festival.
+Open Night with tutorials and activities on 3D printing, scanning and laser cutting, from 5:30pm"
 hours: "April 7th, 17:30-20:30"
 description: "Open Night with tutorials and activities on 3D printing, scanning and laser cutting"
 fee: "Free, no booking required!"